josanchdev/josanchdev/README.md

 ### Hi there! <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/>

-I'm Jorge, a Computer Science student at Universidad Rey Juan Carlos and a programmer at 42 Madrid, an innovative peer-to-peer coding campus.
+I'm Jorge, a Computer Science student at [**@Universidad Rey Juan Carlos**](https://www.urjc.es/) and a programmer at [**@42 Madrid**](https://www.42madrid.com/), an innovative peer-to-peer coding campus.
 I’m passionate about artificial intelligence and fascinated by how technology shapes everyday life.

 I thrive by learning through building real-world projects—especially in AI, Linux, and algorithms—and I love the unique energy that comes from hackathons.
 My approach is hands-on and collaborative, always seeking new challenges that push me to grow.